gramineproject/gramine/Documentation/manpages/gramine-argv-serializer.rst

    gramine-argv-serializer "binary_name" "arg1" "arg2" > gramine_args.txt
 .. note ::

-   The arguments can be empty strings as well based on your application requirements.
+   The arguments can be empty as well based on your application requirements.